The Internationale: Korean translations

 "The Internationale" is used in both Koreas, though it is more commonly used in the North.
 The DPRK uses "The Internationale" in propaganda and music, Party Congresses, and even sports events.
 In South Korea, "The Internationale" has been used by labour unions and protestors, but remains less celebrated.
 A different set of lyrics, loosely based on the German version, is used in South Korea, while the North Korean version is based on the Soviet Russian version of "The Internationale".
 In addition, the refrain of the South Korean version is longer and does not repeat.

 Persian translations

-For the first time, Abolqasem Lahouti, an Iranian poet and songwriter, translated and standardized "The Internationale" into Persian.
-It was used as the official anthem of the short lived Persian Socialist Soviet Republic and one of the main anthems of the communist Tudeh Party of Iran.
+For the first time, Abolqasem Lahouti, an Iranian poet and songwriter, translated and standardised "The Internationale" into Persian.
+It was used as the official anthem of the short-lived Persian Socialist Soviet Republic and one of the main anthems of the communist Tudeh Party of Iran.
 In addition, after he settled in the Soviet Union, he translated his work into Tajik.